 Do not take Fenac if you have any of the following medical conditions:

 Do not take this medicine during the last three months of pregnancy.
-It may affect your baby and may delay labour and birth.
+Use of this medicine in the last 3 months of pregnancy may affect your baby and may delay labour and birth.

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.